Jumpin' at the Woodside: Other recordings and appearances

 The song was used in famous Lindy Hop dance numbers by the troupe Whitey's Lindy Hoppers in the Broadway show Hellzapoppin as well as other shows of that era.
 The routine was recorded in the 1941 film version which can be seen on YouTube (though the movie was released with different music over the sequence for licensing reasons).

 In addition to numerous Basie recordings over the years, the song has been recorded by a number of artists including Lionel Hampton, Monk Montgomery, Oscar Peterson, Django Reinhardt, Buddy Rich, and others.
+It was also arranged as a mambo by Pérez Prado Y Su Orquesta in 1955.
 In 1957, Jon Hendricks wrote lyrics to the tune to be performed by Lambert, Hendricks & Ross.

 The appearances of Gene Gene the Dancing Machine on The Gong Show would be prefaced with the opening bars of the song.

 The song is heard in the 1993 film Swing Kids and in broadway musicals such as 1999's Swing! and 2010's Come Fly Away.

 In the video game Fallout 76, the Count Basie version of the song is played on the in-game radio station 'Appalachia Radio'.